lab-yue/r-docs/pages/R-intro/11-Statistical-models-in-R.md

 > fitted.model <- glm(formula, family=family.generator, data=data.frame)
 ```

-The only new feature is the `family.generator`{.variable}, which is the
+The only new feature is the `family.generator`, which is the
 instrument by which the family is described.
 It is the name of a
 function that generates a list of functions and expressions that
 together define and control the model and estimation process.
 Although